Willboydie/Machine-Learning/README.md

 ## Files
 #### AML_Project__Sentiment_Analysis (1).pdf
 This was our project submission, and contains detailed explanation and discussion or results and methods.
+Credit for this file also goes to Gaggan Jabbal (https://github.com/gagganj) and Kilean Neal.
+#### Corpus Cleaning.ipynb
+In this file we load and clean the data as described above.
+#### Tomato Count Array.ipynb
+We create a count array and run some preliminary machine learning methods.
+#### Tomato TF-IDF.ipynb
+We create a TF-IDF encoding and run some preliminary machine learning methods.
+Detailed explanation of this method is found in the submission pdf.
+#### Tomatoes Embed.ipynb
+We plan and create a word2vec semantic encoding.
+Detailed explanation of this methos found in submission pdf.
+#### Tomatoes UMAP.ipynb
+We generate the UMAP reduced plots.
-####
+#### Tomatoes Exploration.ipynb
+We run some analysis on the corpus, visualising the distributions and frequencies of words in the corpus.